salonimehta27/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  i looked at the logged sql server requests in terminal Unpermitted parameter: :id it is having the issue of id not permitted

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: added like ability in backend

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: added destroy in routes